flavors-js/flavors/README.md

 Function that merges configurations in extension hierarchy.
 It accepts previous configuration object as first argument, current configuration object as second and object with the additional information as third (see `load` configuration property [documentation](#load-configuration-property)).
-By default it overrides values of previous configuration with value of the current.
+By default it calls [deepmerge](https://github.com/KyleAMathews/deepmerge) with default options.
+You can pass custom deepmerge options with `deepmergeOptions`.

 ##### `workingDir` option